Robsart, Saskatchewan: History

-History

 In 1910, Canadian Pacific Railway (CPR) purchased a quarter section of land in the southwest region of Saskatchewan and called it Robsart.
 The land was named after Amy Robsart, from the Sir Walter Scott book, Kenilworth.
 Three years later the land was bought by a man named Henry Abbott, who led the first settlers to the new community.
 Shortly after the settlers arrived, many businesses started to go up quickly.
 Two of the first businesses were a general store and feed mill, and soon 30 other businesses, including a dentist, jeweller, and a surgeon, arrived.

 Boom years

 When the CPR finished the construction of the Stirling-Weyburn line, a boom occurred, bringing in even more prosperity for the small community.
 Almost weekly new businesses were opening, bringing new hotels, cafés, churches, livery barns, a school, banks, grain elevators, and its own public hospital which opened its doors in 1917 and still stands today.
 Ten years after the town of Robsart was established it had a population of 350 residents, its own town hall, mayor, town council, and around more than 50 businesses.
-The town was so prosperous that one postcard with a picture of Robsart bore the ironic motto “A town with a bright future.”
+The town was so prosperous that one postcard with a picture of Robsart bore the ironic motto "A town with a bright future".

 Great Depression

 In the late 1920s, Robsart's prosperous beginnings began a long decline.
 Starting with a grain elevator fire in 1929, one year later another blaze wiped out a large section of the business core.
 Next was the Great Depression, accompanying droughts, falling grain prices and poor crop yields, which caused further business closures in the once industrious business core.
 Many merchants were hit hard by crippling financial losses and had to leave in search for a better way of life.
 Since the beginning of the Great Depression the community has struggled but never with the same early pioneer optimism.

 In the 1980s, locals and nearby farmers rallied together and renovated the old community hall in hopes of reviving the once thriving town, but one by one most remaining businesses and homes were boarded up, including Robsart's Saskatchewan Wheat Pool and Pioneer elevators which were demolished in 2000.
 Both had played a crucial role in the community over the years.
-Finally on January 1, 2002, due to dwindling population, the village of Robsart was dissolved, and is now governed by the Rural municipality of Reno No. 51.
+Finally on January 1, 2002, due to dwindling population, the village of Robsart was dissolved, and is now governed by the RM of Reno No. 51.